STD Testing and STD Screening in NYC

 - Herpes 1 & 2

-Statcare collects blood samples and urine samples to screen for the most common viral and bacterial STDs in the US.
-This includes STD tests for HIV Types 1&2, Herpes 1&2, Hepatitis A, Hepatitis C, Gonorrhea, Hepatitis B, Chlamydia, and Syphilis.
-Statcare’s STD screening tests will give you peace of mind.
-Worried about Herpes in pregnancy?
+Statcare’s STD screening will give you peace of mind.
+Worried about contracting Herpes during pregnancy?
 Read “How can the genital herpes virus affect pregnancy?” to learn more.

-- Statcare achieves fast results (which you can access over your phone with our “patient portal”).
+- Statcare achieves fast results (which you can access over your phone through the Patient Portal)